DYING

 Eager and evil;

-Possibility's promise
+Possibility's

 Healing hardened hearts.